TaskForceDingo/Mission-Framework/README.md

    C:\Users\<YOUR_USER>\Documents\Arma 3 - Other Profiles\<YOUR_PROFILE>\compositions\
    ```
    > **NOTE**
-   > An easy way to get to this folder is to open your mission folder then go back up 2 levels, as your `missions` and `mpmissions` folders are located in your profile too.
+   > An easy way to get to this folder is to open your mission folder then go back up 2 levels, as your `missions` and `mpmissions` folders are also located in your profile.

-1. Copy all the folders from inside the `!TFD_Compositions` folder into your `compositions` folder.
+2. Copy all the folders from inside the `!TFD_Compositions` folder into your `compositions` folder.
    > **IMPORTANT**
    > If you have the mission editor open when you do this step, the compositions will not show up.
 Opening another mission file or closing the editor and reopening it should refresh the compositions list.